ikanbilis99/gym-webapp/README.md

 if npm not found but node modules exisits: source ~/.nvm/nvm.sh

-dont's mix yarn install and pip install
+don't mix yarn install and pip install